jongacnik/kirby-fields-block/README.md

 ### Collapse/Expand block

-You can collapse or expand the block preview by double clicking the block title bar.
+You can collapse or expand the block preview by clicking on the arrow icon or double clicking the block title bar.

 ## Notes